jamesrwhite/minicron/README.md

 Documentation
 -------------

-minicron uses [Yard](http://yardoc.org/ "Yard") for it's code documentation, you can either generate it and view it locally using the following commands:
+minicron uses [Yard](http://yardoc.org/ "Yard") for its code documentation (currently the only *usage* documentation is what you're reading right now), you can either generate it and view it locally using the following commands:

 ````bash